MusaMasango/loan-prediction-machine-learning-project/README.md

 To do this, the division of the DataSet into training and test sets will be demonstrated.
 It will be shown how to build models using 3 different machine learning algorithms.
 Then we will analyze the accuracy and adequacy of the obtained models.

 ## Objective
- The main objective for this dataset:[](http://localhost:8888/notebooks/Loan%20Prediction%20Project/loan%20prediction%20machine%20learning%20project.ipynb#The-main-objective-for-this-dataset:)
-Using machine learning techniques to predict loan payments.
+The major aim of this project is to predict which of the customers will have their loan approved.

 ## Code and Resources used